 Note: Donut RDD estimate on the inflow sample of youths entering unemployment in 2010, using age at unemployment entry as the forcing variable with a cutoff at 26.
 The bandwidth is set at 3 years on each side of the donut.
-The outcome is the monthly amount of subsidy received conditional on receipt of a subsidy by schooling level (columns: dropouts vs. graduates), which is plotted over six age-quantile-spaced bins on each side of the donut.
+The outcome is the amount of received subsidy (in full-time equivalent) conditional on employment within one year after unemployment entry by schooling level (columns: dropouts vs. graduates), which is plotted over six age-quantile-spaced bins on each side of the donut.
 The two local linear splines are estimated on the reweighted observations by using the triangular kernel and the sampling weights but removing the units within the donut.
-We control for the set of control variables shown in Table C.2 in Online Appendix C. Standard errors are clustered at the age level.
-The effect estimated by the donut RDD estimator at 26 years of age is +€525 [468; 582] with a p-value of 0.000 and N = 4,176 for dropouts, while for graduates it is +€404 [359; 450] with a p-value of 0.000 and N = 4,384.
+We control for the set of control variables shown in Table C.2 in Online Appendix C.2.
+Standard errors are clustered at the age level.
+The effect estimated by the donut RDD estimator at 26 years of age is +297 euros [60; 535] with a p-value of 0.015 and N = 1,615 for dropouts, while for graduates it is +323 euros [181; 466] with a p-value of 0.000 and N = 2,343.

-Figure A.5: Discontinuity at Age 26 of the Cumulative Transition Rate to Private Sector Employment Within One Year by Schooling Level
+Figure A.3: Discontinuity at Age 26 of the Cumulative Transition Rate to Private Sector Employment Within One Year by Schooling Level

 Note: Donut RDD estimate on the inflow sample of youths entering unemployment in 2010, using age at unemployment entry as the forcing variable with a cutoff at 26.
 The bandwidth is set at 3 years on each side of the donut.
 The outcome is the cumulative transition rate to private sector employment within one year by schooling level (columns: dropouts vs. graduates), which is plotted over six age-quantile-spaced bins on each side of the donut.
 The two local linear splines are estimated on the reweighted observations by using the triangular kernel and the sampling weights but removing the units within the donut.
-We control for the set of control variables shown in Table C.2 in Online Appendix C. Standard errors are clustered at the age level.
+We control for the set of control variables shown in Table C.2 in Online Appendix C.2.
+Standard errors are clustered at the age level.
 The effect estimated by the donut RDD estimator at 26 years of age is +12.8 pp [2.8; 16.8] with a p-value of 0.017 and N = 4,176 for dropouts, while for graduates it is +7.7 pp [-5.5; 20.9] with a p-value of 0.107 and N = 4,384.

-Figure A.6: Evolution of the RDD Effect on the Transition Rate to the Private Sector Up to 6 Quarters After Entry into Unemployment
+Figure A.4: Evolution of the RDD Effect on the Transition Rate to the Private Sector Up to 6 Quarters After Entry into Unemployment